VysotskiVadim/VysotskiVadim.blog/_drafts/2021-04-27-story-counting-historical-data.markdown

 Closed stories count is linear.
 It should be predictable.
-What would have happened if we had spent more time and had broken epic to stories at the beginning?
+What would have happened if we had spent more time and broken epic to stories at the beginning?

 #### All stories created in advance

+We could spend more time discovering and splitting down epics at the begining.
+Would it help us?

 Let's use the final number of stories - 97.